KenT2/pipresents-gtk/README.md

 In all shows, in the track defaults tab, player windows and aspect mode are modified as in Tracks.

-In mediashow input-persist has been removed.
+In mediashow, input-persist has been removed.
 Use freeze at start>after_first_frame as in pp_videoplayout_1p6

 ### ALL TRACKS

-Removed the HDMI value in the Display field, use HDM0 instead
+Removed the HDMI value in the Display field, use HDMI0 instead

 html text fields - links to resources must be full paths not relative

 The background image is fill'ed to fit the show canvas

-Player windows, removed x1 y1 x2 y2 format.
-Values are now fullscreen or x+y+w*h or w*h.
+Player windows, removed the x1 y1 x2 y2 format.
+Values are now fullscreen, x+y+w\*h, or w\*h.
 See manual.

 Font format changed to bold italic 20pt helvetica from helvetica 20 bold italic

 Colour fields cannot be blank

-Colour field values can be a 6 figure hex number, or an 8 figure providing opacity, or transparent
+Colour field values can be a 6 figure hex number, an 8 figure providing opacity, or transparent

 ### AUDIO TRACKS